 1. Domestic Economy rewards now start lower but will increase later

 Kicking off with the good news, Domestic ‘Tier 1’ Economy rewards are now slightly cheaper from immediate effect.
-You only need from 5,900 Velocity Points + fees and taxes for a short flight of up to 600 miles – a modest decrease of roughly 5%.
-It’s a similar story for longer flights as well (see the table here).
+Reward seats now start from just 5,900 Velocity Points + fees and taxes for a short flight of up to 600 miles – a modest decrease of roughly 5%.
+Incidentally, Virgin Australia has released over 1 million extra domestic reward seats to coincide with this news.

 Virgin Australia's new Economy Class